-- 29.1 This Chapter deals with those claims which have to be brought in the Chancery Division and may therefore be referred to as its specialist work.
-This must be distinguished from specialist lists, which are defined in CPR rule 2.3(2) as being designated as such by a rule or Practice Direction (for example the Commercial List in the Commercial Court and IPEC and the Patents Court in the Chancery Division) and generally operate under their own Practice Direction or rules; and must also be distinguished from specialist proceedings, as defined by Part 49, although these include, under 52 PD (routes of appeal), proceedings under Part 57 (probate and inheritance) which are included in this Chapter. - 29.2 Among those claims that must be brought in the Chancery Division are: - claims for the sale, exchange or partition of land, or the raising of charges on land; - mortgage claims; - claims relating to the execution of trusts; - · claims relating to the administration of the estates of deceased persons; - bankruptcy matters; - claims for the dissolution of partnerships or the taking of partnership or other accounts; - claims for the rectification, setting aside or cancellation of deeds or other instruments in writing; - · contentious probate business; - claims relating to patents, trade marks, registered designs, copyright or design right; - claims for the appointment of a guardian of a minor's estate; - jurisdiction under the Companies Act 2006 and the Insolvency Act 1986 relating to companies; - some revenue matters; - claims relating to charities; - some proceedings under the Solicitors Act 1974; - proceedings under the Landlord and Tenant Acts 1927 (Part I), 1954 (Part II) and 1987 and the Leasehold Reform Act 1967; - proceedings (other than those in the Commercial Court) relating to the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union and the equivalent provisions of the Competition Act 1998; and - proceedings under other miscellaneous statutory jurisdictions. - 29.3 There is concurrent jurisdiction with the Family Division under the Inheritance (Provision for Family and Dependants) Act 1975. - 29.4 Claims in the Financial List must be started in either the Chancery Division or the Commercial Court. - 29.5 Certain appeals lie to the Chancery Division under statute: see the list in PD 52D paragraph 5.1, see Chapter 24.
-Intellectual property appeals are covered in Chapter 24 and the Patents Court Guide (see Chapter 26).
+- 24.46 This Chapter deals with those claims which have to be brought in the Chancery Division and may therefore be referred to as its specialist work.
+This must be distinguished from specialist lists, which are defined in CPR rule 2.3(2) as being designated as such by a rule or Practice Direction (for example the Commercial List in the Commercial Court and IPEC and the Patents Court in the Chancery Division) and generally operate under their own Practice Direction or rules; and also from the lists in the B&PCs (for example the Business List or the Property, Trusts and Probate List).
+They must also be distinguished from specialist proceedings, as defined by Part 49, although these include, under 52 PD (routes of appeal), proceedings under Part 57 (probate and inheritance) which are included in this Chapter. - 24.47 Among those claims that must be brought in the Chancery Division are: - claims for the sale, exchange or partition of land, or the raising of charges on land; - mortgage claims; - claims relating to the execution of trusts; - claims relating to the administration of the estates of deceased persons; - bankruptcy matters; - claims for the dissolution of partnerships or the taking of partnership or other accounts; - claims for the rectification, setting aside or cancellation of deeds or other instruments in writing; - contentious probate business; - claims relating to patents, trade marks, registered designs, copyright or design right; - claims for the appointment of a guardian of a minor's estate; - jurisdiction under the Companies Act 2006 and the Insolvency Act 1986 relating to companies; - some revenue matters; - claims relating to charities; - some proceedings under the Solicitors Act 1974; - proceedings under the Landlord and Tenant Acts 1927 (Part I), 1954 (Part II) and 1987 and the Leasehold Reform Act 1967; - proceedings (other than those in the Commercial Court) relating to the application of Articles 101 and 102 of the Treaty on the Functioning of the European Union and the equivalent provisions of the Competition Act 1998; and - proceedings under other miscellaneous statutory jurisdictions. - There is concurrent jurisdiction with the Family Division under the Inheritance (Provision for Family and Dependants) Act 1975. - 24.49 Claims in the Financial List must be started in either the Chancery Division or the Commercial Court.

-- 29.6 The Chancery Judges are among the nominated Judges of the Court of Protection but this Guide does not deal with the Court of Protection.
-Chancery Judges also sit in the Upper Tribunal and the Competition Appeal Tribunal; but this Guide does not deal with those jurisdictions. - 29.7 Further information about the most common proceedings is provided below.
+- 24.50 Certain appeals lie to the Chancery Division under statute: see the list in PD 52D paragraph 5.1, see Chapter 24.
+Intellectual property appeals are covered in Chapter 24 and the Patents Court Guide (see Chapter 26). - 24.51 The Chancery Judges are among the nominated Judges of the Court of Protection but this Guide does not deal with the Court of Protection.
+Chancery Judges also sit in the Upper Tribunal and the Competition Appeal Tribunal; but this Guide does not deal with those jurisdictions. - 24.52 Further information about the most common proceedings is provided below.